-Diagnosis of C. difficile disease requires careful clinical evaluation as testing is not as straightforward as for most other microbiologic conditions.
-The hallmark finding that is most associated with disease is presence of TOXIN in stool.
-However, TOXIN testing alone is not sensitive enough and patients with C. difficile disease may be FREE TOXIN negative.
+Diagnosis of C. difficile disease requires careful clinical evaluation as testing is not as straightforward as for most microbiologic conditions.
+The finding that is most associated with disease is presence of FREE TOXIN in stool.
+However, FREE TOXIN testing alone is not sensitive enough and patients with C. difficile disease may be FREE TOXIN negative.

 Therapy decisions are based upon risk stratification and clinical progress.
-Click here for Therapy guidance.